Suzanne Valadon at the Centre Pompidou

 More info

-Wes Anderson at the CinémathèqueAgnès Varda, James Cameron… The Cinémathèque française keeps taking us on journeys through the unique worlds of the greatest directors.
-And now, this museum dedicated to the 7th art is turning its focus to another cinematic genius: Wes Anderson.
-It's the perfect chance to dive into the filmmaker's unique universe: symmetrical visual compositions, ultra-vibrant color palettes, vintage sets, characters with often eccentric personalities, all beautifully enhanced by ua nostalgic soundtrack.
+Wes Anderson at the CinemathèqueAgnès Varda, James Cameron… The French Cinemathèque keeps transporting us into the unique worlds of the greatest filmmakers.
+Now, it’s time to focus on another cinematic genius: Wes Anderson.
+This is a wonderful opportunity to dive into the filmmaker's one-of-a-kind universe: symmetrical visual compositions, ultra-vibrant color palettes, vintage decor, and characters with often eccentric personalities, all beautifully enhanced by u.a nostalgic soundtrack.

 See this post on InstagramVoir cette publication sur Instagram